garanj/auction-insights-automation/README.md

 1. Click the download icon and select **schedule**.
 1. Set the following options:
-    1. Change the recipient to the newly-created Google-account.
+    1. Change the recipient to the newly-created Google account.
     1. Select the frequency option, e.g. **daily**.
     1. Select **csv** for the format (not Excel csv).
     1. Check **compress file**.